 - Differential targeting of type II phosphatidylinositol 4 kinase alpha and beta to the Golgi and the plasma membrane

-- Phosphoinositide regulation of the actin cytoskeleton and apoptosis
+- Phosphoinositide regulation of the actin cytoskeleton, membrane trafficking and autophagy

 - Phosphoinositide regulation of the Golgi